Fair Abstractive Summarization of Diverse Perspectives: Experiment Results and Analysis

 \subsection{Analysis on AUC}

-To evaluate the fairness of a random given cutoff threshold, we consider the AUC score for the BUR metric.
-This is especially useful for datasets containing more values $|\mathcal{V}|$ that require more flexible fairness.
-Thus, we compute the score for SupremeCourt and IQ2 datasets and list the results in Table~\ref{tab:AUC}.
-As shown in the table, gpt-4 obtains the best AUC score on SupremeCourt dataset while turbo obtains the best on IQ2 dataset.
-This demonstrates that with random thresholds, gpt-turbo-3.5 and gpt-4 are good at diverse datasets.
-Claude model obtains a higher AUC score compared with other models as it consumes much longer data.
+We compute the AUC score by aggregating BUR scores over different cutoff thresholds.
+This is useful for datasets containing more values $|\mathcal{V}|$ that require more flexible fairness.
+Thus, we compute the score for SupremeCourt and IQ2 datasets in Table~\ref{tab:AUC}.
+As shown in the table, LLaMA 2 obtains the best AUC score on SupremeCourt and IQ2. \textit{This demonstrates that across different thresholds, LLaMA 2 obtains better performance than the GPT family on datasets with diverse values.} Claude model obtains a higher AUC score compared with other models as it consumes much longer data.